 In the folds of fabric, I found a map of the human spirit: woven histories, hands at work, and the pulse of creativity.
 Textiles are not mere adornments but vessels of expression and cultural dialogue.
 In Sierra Leone, I saw how these materials became living bridges, their patterns carrying both collective memory and individual story.

-Fabrics of Humanity is my first photobook, made possible thanks to Tiffany Persons and the Shine On Sierra Leone Foundation, who invited me to witness the beauty and resilience of their communities.
-This book is a reflection of how I experienced Sierra Leone, through my eyes as an artist and a guest, guided by a desire to observe, to listen, to learn, and, in return, to share and co-create.
+Fabrics of Humanity is my first photo book, made possible thanks to Tiffany Persons and the Shine On Sierra Leone organization, who invited me to experience the depth, creativity, and vitality of their communities.
+This book reflects my time in Sierra Leone, seen through my eyes as an artist and a guest, guided by a desire to observe, to listen, to learn, and, in return, to share and co-create.

 Fabrics of Humanity isn’t just a book about textiles; it’s about what they mean, how they shape us, and how we, in turn, shape them.